mborgerson/wiki-export/wiki/Xbox_ADPCM.md

 often called Xbox ADPCM.

-Standard IMA ADPCM WAV files would use format code 0x0011, whereas Xbox ADPCM files use format code 0x0069.
-Despite this format-code difference the file formats (including header and data) are otherwise the same.
+Standard IMA ADPCM WAV files would use format code 0x0011, whereas Xbox ADPCM files use format-code 0x0069.

 All Xbox ADPCM files seem to use 64 samples per block.
 This value is also stored in the 'fmt ' extra-data which is always 2 bytes, containing